dimafeng/dimafeng.github.io/_posts/2016-6-26-maven-central.markdown

 This code allows publishing of releases and snapshots to *oss.sonatype.org*.
 You just need to adjust `pom.project` section to match your project information.

+And to make it all work, we need to modify `~/.gradle/gradle.properties` by adding a several properties:

+{% highlight properties %}
+signing.keyId=#keyId
+signing.password=#yourPassword
+signing.secretKeyRingFile=/Users/user/.gnupg/secring.gpg
+ossrhUsername=#Sonatype's JIRA username
+ossrhPassword=# password
+{% endhighlight %}

 More information on it is [here][6].

 ## Publishing